 One ingredient I always add in are Konnyaku knots.
 Konnyaku is part of the taro/yam family, and here it is ground into a flour, then spun into threads like vermicelli, and tied into knots.
 They come pre-packaged in water which should be drained before serving.
-Konnyaku is flavourless on it’s own, so throw it in from the start and they stay in the pot without breaking apart or losing its texture.
+Konnyaku is flavourless on it’s own.
+So throw it in from the start and they stay in the pot without breaking apart or losing its texture.
 It beautifully soaks in the flavours of the broth and delivers a beautiful burst of flavour with a satisfying bite.

 Hot Pot Etiquette

 - Don’t double-dip in the soup.
-Pandemic or no, it’s good to have a pair of cooking chopsticks and a pair you use to eat to avoid spreading germs or mixing cooked and raw ingredients.
+Pandemic or not, it’s good to have a pair of cooking chopsticks and a pair you use to eat to avoid spreading germs or mixing cooked and raw ingredients.
 Better yet, put the raw ingredients in your strainer and cook it from there.
 But don’t worry.
 Everyone starts with this etiquette but you’ll soon forget and mix your utensils up.
 Just do your best.

 - Finder’s keepers.
-Periodically add ingredients in the soup like mussels or fish balls as you like, but it’s always polite to add more than just your portion, as someone will always want to try some (and it’s honestly part of the fun).
-So if you find something in the broth that you didn’t put in, ask around if anyone’s waiting for something to cook, otherwise it’s all fair game.
+Periodically add ingredients in the soup like mussels or fish balls as you like, but it’s always polite to add more than just your portion.
+As someone will always want to try some (and it’s honestly part of the fun).
+So if you find something in the broth that you didn’t put in, ask around if anyone’s waiting for something to cook.
+Otherwise it’s all fair game.
 Enjoy it and grab something else to pay it forward.

 - Stand up.
-Hot pot is more fun if you can see what you’re cooking or if you spot a surprise ingredient that you really want to try, so don’t be shy.
+Hot pot is more fun if you can see what you’re cooking.
+Or if you spot a surprise ingredient that you really want to try, so don’t be shy.
 That’s what your little dipping bowl or plate is for.
 Grab it in one hand, get some height and go fishing for goodness.

 - Don’t cross-contaminate soup bases.
 OK, this is key if you have people who don’t eat chilli or have a vegetarian pot going.
 Don’t mix cooking ladles from one pot with another, or everything will mix to become one chilli (or diluted) mess.
 There’s nothing wrong with sampling other soup bases – in fact, it’s encouraged – just use another spare ladle.

 That’s it!
-This guide is certainly comprehensive, but at the end of the day, hot pot – like life – is best experienced, not just read about.
+This guide is certainly comprehensive. but at the end of the day, hot pot – like life – is best experienced, not just read about.

-So head to your local asian supermarket’s hot pot aisle, make sure you have a few of everything from each category above, gather your favourite people, and have some fun this winter!
+So head to your local Asian supermarket’s hot pot aisle.
+Make sure you have a few of everything from each category above, gather your favourite people, and have some fun this winter!